RobinVanSchendel/SIQ/README.md

 ## SIQPlotteR

 When SIQ is done analysing your samples it will result in an Excel file.
-This Excel file can be uploaded and directly visualised by SIQPlotteR
+This Excel file can be uploaded and directly visualised by SIQPlotteR, which is hosted online:

 [Upload to SIQPlotteR](https://siq.researchlumc.nl/SIQPlotter/)